TUW-GEO/pytesmo/docs/validation_framework.rst

 ~~~~~~~~~~~~~~~~~~~~

 It is often necessary to bring all the datasets into a common data space
-by using.
-Scaling is often used for that and pytesmo offers a choice of
+by using scaling.
+Pytesmo offers a choice of several scaling algorithms
-several scaling algorithms (e.g. CDF matching, min-max scaling, mean-std
+(e.g. CDF matching, min-max scaling, mean-std scaling, triple
-scaling, triple collocation based scaling).
-The data space reference can
+collocation based scaling).
+The data space reference can also be chosen
-also be chosen independently from the other two references.
+independently from the other two references.
+New scaling methods can be
+implemented by writing a scaler class.
+An example of a scaler class can
+be found in the :py:class:`pytesmo.validation_framework.data_scalers.DefaultScaler`.

 Data Flow
 ---------